ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteSpecification.md

 The protocol adapter is a managed adapter, which is derived from the ManagedAdapterBase class in PTF.
-It provides an interface that is used by the test cases to construct protocol request messages that will be sent to the SUT.
-The protocol adapter also acts as an intermediary between the test cases and the transport classes, receiving messages, sending messages, parsing responses from the transport classes, and validating the SUT response according to normative requirements in the technical specification.
+It provides an interface that is used by test cases to construct protocol request messages that will be sent to the SUT.
+The protocol adapter also acts as an intermediary between test cases and transport classes to receive messages, send messages, parse responses from transport classes, and validate the SUT response according to normative requirements in the technical specification.

-Except for MS-OXWSITEMID, all other protocol adapters use ExchangeServiceBinding transport class defined in the common library to send and receive messages.
-The MS-OXWSITEMID protocol adapter implements the Web Service Item Algorithm which describes the format of the Id and how to process the Id.
+Except for MS-OXWSITEMID, all other protocol adapters use the ExchangeServiceBinding transport class defined in the common library to send and receive messages.
+The MS-OXWSITEMID protocol adapter implements the Web Service Item Algorithm that describes the format of the Id and how to process the Id.
 All other test suites use the MS-OXWSITEMID protocol adapter to parse and process the Id of an ItemId object in a SOAP request and a SOAP response.

 ### SUT Control Adapter

-The SUT control adapter manages all the control functions of the test suites that are not associated with the protocol.
+The SUT control adapter manages all control functions of the test suites that are not associated with the protocol.
 For example, the setup and teardown are managed through the SUT control adapter.
 The SUT control adapter is designed to work with Microsoft implementation of